spectralcode/OCTproEngine/documentation/developer/notes.md

 However, using the same number of buffers in the cpp test does not result in any issues. using the CPU backend in python --> no error
 todo: investigate

+2025-11-30
+vulkans dc-removal shader seems to be much slower than cudas equivalent kernel. with dc-removal disalbed, vulkan and cuda performance is comparable. with dc-removal enabled, vulkan is much slower.